Krunal-K-SimformSolutions/react-native-modal/README.md

 }
 ```

-The `isVisible` prop is the only prop you'll really need to make the modal work: you should control this prop value by saving it in your wrapper component state and setting it to `true` or `false` when needed.
+The `isVisible` prop is the only prop you'll really need to make the modal work: you should control this prop value by saving it in your state and setting it to `true` or `false` when needed.

 ## A complete example